material-components/material-components-web-react/packages/card/README.md

 ### Card

 This is the container component for the entire card.
-All other components listed in this documentation should be child to this component.
+All other components listed in this documentation should be a child to this component.

 ```js
 import Card from '@material/react-card';